JadenBresciaVillanova/local-llm/README.md

 1.  **Triage:** A fast `llama3.1:8b` model first classifies the user's prompt as `Simple` or `Complex`.
 It considers a prompt complex if it requires using file context, has multiple parts, or needs chat history.
 2.  **Simple Path:** Simple prompts are sent to a `Performance-Aware Router` that chooses the most efficient model for a quick, single-shot answer.
 3.  **Complex Path (`run_multi_agent_workflow`):**
     *   **Smart Context Retrieval:** The system checks the size of the selected files.
-Small files are read entirely ("Direct Read") for maximum accuracy.
-Large files are processed via a vector search ("Chunked RAG") for scalability.
+All files are processed via a vector search ("Chunked RAG") for scalability.
     *   **Goal-Oriented Planning:** A Planner LLM deconstructs the user's request into a checklist of goals.
     *   **Iterative Execution:** The Planner loops, checking its progress against the checklist.
 In each loop, it picks the next unfinished task and selects the best "Worker" LLM for that job (e.g., `codellama` for code, `gemma` for simple extraction).
     *   **Completion:** Once all items on the checklist are satisfied by observations in its history, the agent synthesizes the results into a final answer and stops.